 Programs and events in the Libraries will be accepted with reference to the Events Policy and Goals statements.
 Library spaces are made available, in accordance with these guidelines, to University and University-related departments, groups, and organizations, to student organizations registered with the UMKC Student Life Office, and to presenters sponsored by the Libraries.

 The following criteria apply as event proposals are considered, although not all events will meet all criteria.
 The Libraries reserves the right to approve or disapprove all space use requests, to have final approval for the space configuration, and to make all decisions regarding program duration, location within the libraries, and content of publicity.

 Located within Miller Nichols Library, the iX (Information Exchange) Theatre, 1st floor, Dean’s Gallery, 4th floor, and Dean’s Conference Room, room 325 on the 3rd floor, are the Libraries primary events spaces.
 Suggestions for programs in other spaces within Miller Nichols Library and the Health Sciences Library are welcome.
-The Dean of Libraries has delegated to the Libraries’ Director of Advancement the authority to approve requests on behalf of the Dean of University Libraries.
+The Dean of Libraries has delegated to the Libraries’ Administrative Office the authority to approve requests on behalf of the Dean of University Libraries.